Metanome/brian2-simulation-webapp/README.md

 - Progress bar or loading indicator for long simulations.
 - More neuron models and network presets.
 - Improved error handling and user feedback.
-- Option to export plots as SVG or PDF.
 - **Interactive Visualizations with Plotly**: Add interactive, dynamic plots for a more engaging user experience.
 - **Live Plot Option**: Implement real-time updates of the plots using JavaScript refresh techniques.